Certified First Responder Course and Training Information

 As those who arrive first at the scene of an emergency, certified first responders must possess the skills and knowledge needed to help ill or injured persons until advanced medical assistance is available.
 Read on to learn about the most popular courses for aspiring certified first responders, as well as training information.

-Training programs for certified first responders are widely available through professional organizations, colleges and universities and, in many cases, can be used as a jumping-off point for becoming an emergency medical technician (EMT) or paramedic.
-Courses and training programs typically prepare students for certification, which is required for this important role.
+Training programs for certified first responders are widely available through professional organizations, colleges and universities.
+In many cases, these programs can be used as a jumping-off point for becoming an emergency medical technician (EMT) or paramedic.
+Courses and training programs typically prepare students for certification, which is required for this position.

 List of Common Courses